tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * Incidents such as hardware failure are inevitable, but you have less oversight on their resolution.

-* Hardware might be shared with other tenants; "bad neighbors" can affect your resources.
+* Hardware might be shared with other tenants; "bad neighbours" can affect your resources.

 * Clouds can fail and have downtime, including those due to planned maintenances out of your control.